lazypic/keep/README.md

 keep github.com/:org/:repo
 ```

-Instead you want a fork of the repo, do following.
+If you want to fork and download the forked repo instead, do following.

 ```
 keep -fork github.com/:org/:repo